 Thoroughly researching your purchase could save you up to thousands of dollars on installation costs.
 Large-scale companies already have a reputation, so they can charge more and not worry about competition from small-scale businesses.
 They also frequently charge to cover their extensive marketing and additional overhead expenses.

 A significant savings to consider is the federal tax credit (ITC), one of the most generous incentives nationwide.
-This tax credit allows you to cut the amount you pay in taxes by 26 percent of your solar system’s total cost.
-For example, a $10,000 system entitles you to a $2,600 credit towards your federal taxes.
-This incentive, however, will drop down to 22% after 2022 and phase out completely after 2023.
+This tax credit allows you to cut the amount you pay in taxes by 30 percent of your solar system’s total cost.
+For example, a $10,000 system entitles you to a $3,000 credit towards your federal taxes.

 Austin residents can receive a rebate worth $2,500 toward their solar costs, plus access to Austin Energy’s Value of Solar Tariff.
 This incentive will pay you $0.097 for each kilowatt-hour (kWh) of solar energy your panels generate, which can be a sizeable amount considering the high levels of sunlight in the region.